 And then the ship turns around

 The return trip back down the fjord offers a new perspective of Milford Sound, once the playground of the Maori and home to Te Wahipounamu World Heritage Site.

-As the ship exits Milford Sound, Alan and I check off another item on our boomer bucket list.
+As the ship exits Milford Sound to cruise the Tasman Sea for Australia, Alan and I check off another item on our boomer bucket list.
 But, as so often happens, it leads to another entry onto the list.